queryluke/masseffect-5e-data/data/powers/singularity.md

 Strength (Athletics) check or they are drawn into the sphere and become lifted.
 Creatures with at least 1 shield point have advantage on the Strength saving throw or Strength (Athletics) check.

-__At Higher Levels__: When you cast this spell using a spell slot of 4th level or higher, increase the size of the sphere by <me-distance length="10" /> per spell slot above the 3rd.
+__At Higher Levels__: When you cast this power using a power slot of 4th level or higher, increase the size of the sphere by <me-distance length="10" /> per power slot above the 3rd.